-By using activities which require the students to prepare for homework, you cut down on your own prep time quite considerably, and this also allows students to mould an activity to their interests, so they are much more likely to be motivated when it comes to the lesson.
+By using activities which require the students to prepare for homework, you cut down on your own prep time, and this also allows students to mould an activity to their interests, so they are much more likely to be motivated when it comes to the lesson.

 You want ideas that are adaptable and do not only work for practising one particular grammar point.

-You do want ideas that you can slot in to use with your textbook and existing materials.
+You want ideas that you can slot in to use with your textbook and existing materials.

 You do not want activities that require complicated materials or board games with a lot of tiny pieces that you can lose easily, especially if you have a large class.

 Once you have a library of brilliant ideas that work you will be able to prepare much more quickly, and with the confidence that the lesson will be a success.

 Give fun classes and save on prep. time